sa1g/advanced-cv/Cose che devo guardare fast.md

 Prompt tuning (aka need some training) to compensate the pruning done in Phase2.
 The prompt tuning is made by adding learnable prompts both at the beginning of the Visual encoder and Text encoder, where they are correlated by a linear transformation described by:
 $\mathcal{P_v^i = MP_t^i}$

+**2.4.4 Possible Integrations**
+1. Adding to the trained MobileClip -> to understand if is possible in the middle layers
+2. Loss integration in the sparsity loss -> during training, every n batches we prune some tokens and compute the scores. **What would be the upgrades?**

 ---